Mike Patterson (footballer)

 Michael Forster Patterson (7 January 1941 – 16 April 2002) was an Australian rules footballer and coach.
 Affectionately known as the "Swamp Fox", Patterson was a premiership ruckman with the Richmond Football Club in 1967, and also captain/coach of the 1972 Australian Champions, the North Adelaide Football Club.

 Richmond

 Patterson played for the Richmond Football Club between 1959 and 1969.
 When first choice ruck Neville Crowe was suspended for the 1967 grand final, Patterson stepped up brilliantly to compete with legendary ruckman Polly Farmer and made a major contribution to Richmond's 9-point victory.

 In Round 8 of the 1969 VFL season, Patterson was hit in the face with a football by Carlton trainer Ron Vincent.
-The event was immortalized in Mike Brady's football anthem "Up There Cazaly".
+The event was immortalised in Mike Brady's football anthem "Up There Cazaly".

 North Adelaide

 In 1970, Patterson joined the North Adelaide Football Club as captain/coach with great success, hardening a champion side and leading the Roosters to SANFL premierships in 1971 and 1972.
 In 1972, he also led North Adelaide to national triumph in the Australian Championship, sealed with a 1-point victory over the Carlton Football Club.

 In 1973, he retired as a player after a career of 18 years but remained as North Adelaide's coach until 1977.
 However, the Roosters' fortunes would decline severely after 1973: in Patterson's four seasons as non-playing coach they won just 30 and drew one of 84 matches and did not finish higher than fifth.